redpencilio/ai-label-predictor-service/README.md

 Arguments:

 - model: id of the file that contains the model trained to make the predictions with the [ai-label-trainer-service](https://github.com/redpencilio/ai-label-trainer-service).
 The file id can be found in the result of the job that was created to start training.
 - text: text for which a label should be predicted

+## Improvements

+For now, the trained model is loaded every time a request is made to make a prediction.
+The advantage of this is that multiple trained models can be used with this service.
+To improve performance, the id of the model could be passed as an environment variable and preloaded on startup.